tildearrow/furnace/doc/8-advanced/grooves.md

 # grooves

-Grooves are macros for speed.
+grooves are macros for speed.

-A **groove** is the equivalent of repeating `0Fxx` commands on each row to get a cycle of speeds.
-For example, a groove of "6 4 5 3" makes the first row 6 ticks long, the next row 4 ticks, then 5, 3, 6, 4, 5, 3...
+a **groove** is the equivalent of repeating `0Fxx` commands on each row to get a cycle of speeds. for example, a groove of "6 4 5 3" makes the first row 6 ticks long, the next row 4 ticks, then 5, 3, 6, 4, 5, 3...

 ![groove](groove.png)

-To set the song's groove:
+to set the song's groove:
-- Open the "Speed" window.
+- open the "Speed" window.
-- Click the "Speed" button so it becomes "Speeds" (effectively a groove of two speeds).
+- click the "Speed" button so it becomes "Speeds" (effectively a groove of two speeds).
-- Click again so it becomes "Groove".
+- click again so it becomes "Groove".
-- Enter a sequence of up to 16 speeds.
+- enter a sequence of up to 16 speeds.

 ![groove patterns](grooves.png)

-The "Grooves" window is for entering preset groove patterns.
+the "Grooves" window is for entering preset groove patterns.
-- The **`+`** button adds a new groove pattern; click in the pattern to edit it.
+- the **`+`** button adds a new groove pattern; click in the pattern to edit it.
-- The **`×`** buttons remove them.
+- the **`×`** buttons remove them.

-A single `09xx` command will switch to the matching numbered groove pattern.
+a single `09xx` command will switch to the matching numbered groove pattern.

 ## BPM